Austria lockdown: What do the new rules mean for travellers?

 This timeframe is reducing next month – from 6 December 2021, you are only considered vaccinated for 270 days after receiving a second or third dose of a recognised vaccine.

-Yes, but it is a restriction-heavy process.
-Travellers must present a negative test or proof of recovery from Covid, plus self-isolate for 10 days on arrival.
+Travellers who aren’t fully vaccinated must present a negative test or proof of recovery from Covid, plus self-isolate for 10 days on arrival.

 For proof of a negative Covid test, PCR results must be no older than 72 hours, antigen test (eg lateral flow) results must be no older than 48 hours, and antigen self-test results (which must be recorded in an official data processing system) must be no older than 24 hours.